kpobb1989/DotNetCoreInjectorExtensions/README.md

 			[ConfigurationAutowired]
 			public sealed class CurrenciesConfiguration : List<Currency>

-4. Find your `Startup` class and your configuration, like:
+4. Find your `Startup` class and create your configuration, like:

 			public IConfiguration Configuration { get; } // Don't forget to make this public property